Lithgow Public Library Community Meeting Room Policy

 The large and small group study rooms are available free of charge.

-The Community meeting Room is equipped with a 75” Samsung Smart TV and 1 additional Bluetooth speaker.
-The library also has a projector and screen for use instead, upon request in the Meeting Room Reservation Form.
+The Community Meeting Room is equipped with a 75″ Samsung Smart TV, 1 additional bluetooth speaker, and a public address system.
+The library also has a projector and screen for use.
+Technology requests should be designated on the Meeting Room Reservation Form.